Julian22222/PRACTICE/CICD/README.md

       - name: Lint   //<-- Lint check correct code syntax
         run: npm run lint
     test: //<--next job, must be on the same level of the first job (lint in our case)
-      needs: [lint]  //<--link of dependancies, not mandatory field, to perform test we need successful lint(good code syntax), this job will start running only after lint job finishes its execution, will not run at the same time but after lint successfully executed.
+      needs: [lint, otherNameOfJob]  //<--link of dependancies, not mandatory field, to perform test we need successful lint(good code syntax), this job will start running only after lint job finishes its execution, will not run at the same time but after lint successfully executed.
 If we don't put --> needs: --> Jobs are not dependant from each other and running at the same time.
-Each Job was invoked separatelly
+Each Job was invoked separatelly, See --> check.yml file line 24
+      continue-on-error: true // will continue to run CI/CD if some threads had errors, and some threads have passed
       strategy:
         matrix:
           version: [14,16,18]   //version key <-- can be any name